 Available in a double or single door option, this metal crate comes in several sizes, including dimensions that are just right for medium-sized dogs.

 Collapsible for storage and transport, the crate also comes with a removable plastic pan for easy cleaning.
 Adjust your crate to accommodate your growing puppy with the included divider.Shop on Amazon Find on Chewy

 It’s a wooden-style crate, and so much more!
 Wire and solid wood veneers make for an attractive addition to your home and can work as an end table or stand.

-This versatile soft crate is made from double weave, water resistant mesh fabric and includes mesh windows for ventilation.
+This versatile soft crate is made from double weave, water-resistant mesh fabric and includes mesh windows for ventilation.
 Constructed with a top and front door, this crate also contains a steel frame so it’s a great option for vehicle travel.
-Petnation’s soft crate is also collapsible for easy transport and storage and comes in a variety of colors for your medium doggo.Shop on Amazon
+This Petnation soft crate is also collapsible for easy transport and storage.
+It comes in a variety of colors for your medium dog.Shop on Amazon

-Just right for medium dogs (45 lbs and under), this solid fir wood crate is a snap to put together and store.
+Just right for medium dogs (45 pounds and under), this solid fir wood crate is a snap to put together and store.
 Simply fold or unfold and voila!
-You’re all set to create a space for your pup at home, or store the crate with your luggage on your next road trip and bring your dog’s home along.
+You’re all set to create a space for your pup at home.
+Or store the crate with your luggage on your next road trip and bring your dog’s home along.

-For more information about dog crates and crate training, check out one of the articles below.
+For more information about dog crates and crate training, check out the articles below.